 Conventions and Events – Stonemaier Games formally attends very few conventions and events; it’s simply not part of our marketing plan.
 At conventions, we simply ask for ambassadors to be a welcoming presence for people who are trying out our games.
 That is, if they see a group playing or learning one of our games, they can check in with the group to see if they have any questions.

-Communication – Ambassadors will typically receive 1 email a month from Jamey.
+Communication – Ambassadors are expected to say up to date with Stonemaier-related information, including reading the monthly ambassador update.
 The email usually describes at least one sneak peek and one actionable point.
-We share information with Stonemaier ambassadors before it is available for public consumption.
-If that trust is violated, we will remove the transgressors from the ambassador list.
+We trust information with Stonemaier ambassadors before it is available for public consumption.

 - T-shirts: Twice a year, we sell Stonemaier t-shirts to ambassadors.
 If an ambassador sends us a photo of them helping out with our games at a convention/event while wearing the t-shirt, we’ll send them a full reimbursement for the cost of the shirt.

-- Discounts and Free Products: Rules proofreaders, translators, and playtesters are compensated for their time and expertise with discounts and free products on a game-by-game basis.
+- Discounts and Free Products: Rules proofreaders, translators, and playtesters are compensated for their time and expertise.

 Sign Up –If you would like to become a Stonemaier ambassador, please fill out this form.
 Your first communication from us will come in the middle of the month when we send out the ambassador update e-mail.

 Viticulture Essential: Explain Viticulture season by season as you’re playing it, emphasizing that players will not fully understand the consequences of their actions the first year.
 That’s okay.
 When you get to the end of the first year, explain the winemaking process backwards (from filling a wine order all the way back to getting money to pay for a trellis or irrigation) without getting caught up in details.
 Then start the next year.
 I usually encourage people to play with open hands in their first game.